zorael/kameloso/README.md

 Current functionality includes:

-* bedazzling coloured terminal output, like it's the 90s
+* bedazzling coloured terminal output like it's the 90s
 * printing of IRC events as they are parsed and handled
 * repeating text! amazing
 * 8ball! because why not
 * storing, loading and printing quotes from users
 * saving notes to offline users that get played back when they come online
 * looking up titles of pasted URLs
-* sed-replacement of the last message sent (`s/this/that/` replacement)
+* sed-replacement of the last message sent (`s/this/that/` substitution)

 ## Fails to build with OpenSSL 1.1.0